Jeffery-Liu/URL-Detector/README.md

 The purpose of this project is to identify whether the URL is malicious.

-I used machine learning to train a model so that the model can automatically identify malicious sites.
+Algorithm: Logistic Regression.
-I found the data set, which is used to train the model on the Internet.
+We found the data set, which is used to train the model on the Internet.
 A total of 420,464 requests were sorted out as URLs data sets, including both legitimate and malicious requests.

-I created a user-friendly webpage to provide the serving.
+We created a user-friendly webpage to provide the serving.

 # Instruction:
 ## Server: